Caucasian Native Cavalry Division: Service

 In August 1917, the division was dispatched to Novosokolniki, Pskov Governorate, where it became part of Aleksandr Krymov’s Separate Petrograd Army.
 On 4 September 1917, Lavr Kornilov transformed the Caucasian Native Cavalry Division into the Caucasian Native Cavalry Corps, by reinforcing it with the 1st Dagestan Regiment and Ossetian units.
 During the course of the Kornilov affair, the corps was among the units ordered by Kornilov to march on Petrograd.
 The corps was persuaded not to fight by members of the Central Committee of the Union of North Caucasian Peoples, who were participating in a Soviet Congress in Petrograd at the time.
 They hoisted a red flag carrying the inscription 'Land and Freedom', arresting their commanders and sending a delegation to Petrograd to plead allegiance to the government.
 In late October 1917, the corps now commanded by Peter Polovtsov, returned to the Caucasus.
 By the time of their arrival, the Petrograd government had lost its influence in the region.
 The corps dissolved in the ensuing anarchy.

 During the course of the war, approximately 7,000 people served in the ranks of the division, 3,500 of whom received varying degrees of the Order of St. George and the Medal of St. George.
 Initially, non-Christians were awarded a different version of the order, which replaced St. George with the Imperial double-headed eagle.
 However upon the request of the riders the jigit was restored in the place of the "bird".
 During the period of its operation the unit did not record a single incident of desertion, while capturing a number of prisoners four times its own size.
 During the course of the Russian Civil War, many veterans of the Kabardin Regiment joined the ranks of the White Movement's Volunteer Army.
 In contrast, veterans of the Ingush Regiment enlisted into the army of the Mountainous Republic of the Northern Caucasus en masse.

+Memory

+In 1920, N. N. Breshko-Breshkovsky's book "The Wild Division" was published in Riga.
+The book was reprinted several times.

+In one of the episodes of Sergei Eisenstein's film "October: Ten Days That Shook the World" (1928), the Bolsheviks agitate the fighters of the "Wild Division" not to participate in the Kornilov revolt.

+On June 9, 2012, a monument to the Ingush Cavalry Regiment of the Wild Division, created by sculptor Ravil Yusupov, was unveiled on the territory of the Memorial of Memory and Glory in Nazran.

+The Memorial to Those Killed in the Fight against Terrorism, opened in Grozny in 2010, includes five stones on which the names of officers and riders of the Chechen Cavalry Regiment of the Wild Division are carved.